John French, 1st Earl of Ypres: Corps Commander, Aldershot

-French generally had good relation with Haldane, the new Secretary of State for War, but lobbied him against cutting two Guards battalions (the Liberals had been elected on a platform of retrenchment).
-In February 1906 French told Major-General Grierson (Director of Military Operations) that he was to be Commander-in-Chief of the BEF during the next war, with Grierson as his chief of staff.
+French generally had good relation with Richard Haldane, the new Secretary of State for War, but lobbied him against cutting two Guards battalions (the Liberals had been elected on a platform of retrenchment).
+In February 1906 French told Major-General James Grierson (Director of Military Operations) that he was to be Commander-in-Chief of the BEF during the next war, with Grierson as his chief of staff.
 He had meetings with Grierson throughout March until the Moroccan crisis was resolved.
 French told the Daily Mail (12 May 1906) that a force of trained volunteers would deter an enemy invasion.
 In June 1906 French still believed that another war scare might come soon, and in July he attended French Army manoeuvres in Champagne, by which he was impressed, although he was less impressed by the Belgian Army.
-On this trip he was accused of giving unauthorised interviews to the French press, after uttering what Grierson called "a few platitudes" to the Figaro correspondent.
+On this trip he was accused of giving unauthorised interviews to the French press, after uttering what Grierson called "a few platitudes" to the Le Figaro correspondent.

 Haldane confirmed to Esher (26 September 1906) that French was to be Commander-in-Chief of the BEF during the next war.
 He visited France unofficially in November 1906 in an attempt to improve his French, although he never became fluent in the language.
 A Special Army Order of 1 January 1907 laid down that in the event of war Britain would send an Expeditionary force of six infantry and one cavalry division to assist the French.
 French was promoted to full general on 12 February 1907.
-In the summer of 1907 he entertained General Victor Michel, French Commander-in-Chief designate, at Aldershot to observe British manoeuvres.
+In the summer of 1907 he entertained General Victor-Constant Michel, French Commander-in-Chief designate, at Aldershot to observe British manoeuvres.